 How to Get a HUD Approved for a Short Sale

-Below, find out the benefits of a HUD and learn what banks look at most closely so that you can maximize your chances of getting approved for a HUD loan with a short sale.
+Let's focus on the HUD loan specifically, and learn what banks look at most closely so that you can maximize your chances of getting approved for a HUD loan with a short sale.

 What Short Sale Banks Pay Attention to in a HUD

-In a complete short sale process, banks actually deal with two steps to HUD approvals.
+In a complete short sale process, banks actually deal with two steps to HUD loan approvals.
 First, the bank approves the preliminary Closing Disclosure, which details an estimate of all costs associated with closing the sale.
 Then, just before closing, the bank approves the final Closing Disclosure.
 There are a few key factors the seller's bank looks at on these documents.

-Sometimes a bank might say the sale needs to net a certain amount, and that net amount might be more than the net on the HUD.
-In those situations, the best way to net the bank more money is to ask the buyer to increase the purchase price.
+Sometimes the bank for the seller might say the sale needs to net a certain amount, and that net amount might be more than the net on the HUD.
+In those situations, you may have to raise your offer, which, of course, would be contingent on your approval for a larger HUD loan.

-With so much money at stake, one would think a bank would want to hire an independent appraiser to assess value.
-However, most banks pay a random real estate agent who isn't even necessarily a neighborhood specialist to give the bank a quick opinion of value they call a BPO.
+With so much money at stake, you might think a bank would want to hire an independent appraiser to assess value.
+However, most banks pay a random real estate agent who isn't even necessarily a neighborhood specialist to give the bank a quick opinion of value they call a broker price opinion (BPO).

-They only pay $50 to $100 for it, the reason many short sale agents price a short sale the same way a BPO agent assigns value because they don't want to fight with the short sale bank.
+They only pay $50 to $100 for it.
+The reason many short sale agents price a short sale the same way a BPO agent assigns value is because they don't want to fight with the short sale bank.
 It doesn't matter if the sales price is market value as long as it's in line with the BPO.

 You might wonder who the seller of a short sale is, and that person is the seller.
 The bank simply approves the fees the seller will pay.
 Normal fees for a seller's closing costs are: